 In addition, the shelf life of the cards was short.
 A few collectors no doubt saved them because we still have them around today.
 However, since the calendar on each one was only good for a month, most were probably discarded after that.
 That is especially likely because the company simply produced a new one in the following month.

 Richards-Wilcox Calendar Girl Trade Cards Checklist

-Major sports-related cards I have seen in this series include those listed here.
-Others may exist.
+Sports-related cards I have seen in this series include those listed here.
+Others almost certainly exist.

 - Baseball – A Pennant Winner (October 1909)